 Although the Palestinians are in Abraham's lineage (through Ishmael), they were not given the same blessings and inheritance as Isaac (the son of Abraham and Sarah).
 Isaac, although Abraham's second son, was the only son he had with Sarah his wife and the child through whom God himself declared would inherit the birthright blessings (which included the land of Canaan - see Genesis 21:10 - 13, 17:6 - 9, 15:16 - 21, 22:17 - 18).
-God still blessed Ishmael but not to the degree as Isaac.
-In fact, while he was still in Hagar's womb, God prophesied that his descendants would be in constant conflict with others, which has indeed proven to be the case.
+God still blessed Ishmael but not to the degree as Isaac (Genesis 16:10 - 12).

 During the time of Ottoman rule the writer Mark Twain, when traveling through the Holy Land in the 19th century, remarked about how sparsely populated this area was, as it had become a desert.
 However, as the Jewish settlers improved the land that they had bought during the British Mandate period after World War I and the Balfour Declaration (which said that the British government was in favor of creating a homeland for the Jews in what is now modern Israel), many Arabs from other locations moved in.

-Here is something interesting to consider regarding the still smoldering Arab / Israeli conflict.
+Here is something interesting to consider regarding the Palestinians and their conflict with others.
 If the existing Arab regimes in the area took in their fellow Arabs and Muslims after 1948, and let them assimilate and immigrate among them, granting them full citizenship, a good portion of the mess we see today in the Middle East would not exist.
-In other words, if the Arab world REALLY treated the Palestinians as their brothers, they would have let them resettle among them, just as the Indians took in Hindus from Pakistan, Israel took in Jews from the rest of the Middle East, the Germans took in Germans from the East, and the Pakistanis took in fellow Muslims from India.
-However, since Egypt, Syria, Jordan, etc., wished to maintain a source of pressure and propaganda against the Zionist Entity, they mistreated their fellow brother Arabs to accomplish their political end.
+In other words, if the Arab world REALLY treated the Palestinians as their brothers, they would have let them resettle among them, just as the Indians took in Hindus from Pakistan, Israel took in Jews from the rest of the Middle East, and so on.

 In summary, the modern-day Palestinians are the Arabs who used to live or who live today in the modern State of Israel, including the occupied territories such as the West Bank and the Gaza Strip.
 They are primarily the descendants of Ishmael, Abraham's oldest son.
 Some have been in the Holy Land for generations, but many have not, having moved in after the Zionist Jews came into the land.